 Anne Binsted serves as Deputy Chief Administrative Officer for the U.S. House of Representatives.
 As Deputy CAO, Ms. Binsted manages the Human Resources department, the House Child Care Center, the Media Galleries, the Office of Employee Advocacy, and the CAO’s congressional transition work.

 Ms. Binsted has worked in the U.S. House of Representatives for nearly three decades for four House committees under the direction of five chairmen as well as in the leadership office of former House Republican Leader Robert H. Michel.

-As the daughter of two former congressional staffers who met while working in the Cannon House Office Building in the late 60s, Ms. Binsted has been connected to the U.S. House of Representatives in one way or another throughout her entire life, and she brings tremendous experience in House operations to her role as Chief of Staff.
+As the daughter of two former congressional staffers who met while working in the Cannon House Office Building in the late 60s, Ms. Binsted has been connected to the U.S. House of Representatives in one way or another throughout her entire life, and she brings tremendous experience in House operations to her role.

 Prior to joining the CAO, Ms. Binsted served the House in multiple capacities, including as Finance and Personnel Administrator for the Committee on House Administration.
 She also worked with the Judiciary and Science committees as an Editor and Special Assistant, respectively.

 Ms. Binsted has a bachelor's degree in English from West Virginia University.

 Richard Cappetto serves as Chief Customer Officer for the U.S. House of Representatives.
 Mr. Cappetto is responsible for ensuring outstanding service to Members of Congress and House staff.
 Mr. Cappetto oversees eight customer service operations: the First Call service center, the Congressional Staff Academy, Customer Experience Management, House Creative Services, Communications and Marketing, the Capitol Service Center, and the Customer Advocate program.
 He also oversees Service Contracts Management, which administers high-quality services on the House campus, including food services, mail services, and convenience services.